-As stated above, once a contractor commences work on any SOW, the contractor is expected to complete all tasks associated with the SOW.
-SOW line items may include, but are not be limited to, the following:
+Once a contractor commences work on any SOW, the contractor is expected to complete all tasks associated with the SOW.
+The construction management team will provide the construction contractor with the approved configuration to be built on each site.
+SOW line items may include and the construction contractor will be responsible for at least the following: